robynrox/evse-controller/README.md

 * ChargeFull.py: Set the wallbox to charge at maximum rate.
 * flux.py: Control the wallbox in a way that works well with Octopus Flux.
 (I use this one!
 It was at one time called Scheduler2.py.)
-* cosy.py: Control the wallbox in a way that works well with Octopus Cosy.
+* cosy.py: Control the wallbox in a way that works well with Cosy Octopus.
 * octgo.py: Control the wallbox in a way that works well with Octopus Go.
+* octopus.py: Control the wallbox for Octopus Go or Cosy Octopus.
+This is what I expect to maintain going forward.
+  It will have control logic to drive the Flux tariff added as well, and possibly Agile at some point - at the time of writing, it doesn't seem to be the case that the use of the Agile tariff is favourable.
-* app.py: At the time of writing, this runs the controller along with a web interface that allows the same basic controls that you can type on the command line.
+* app.py: At the time of writing, this runs the controller along with a web interface that allows the same basic controls that you can type interactively into the terminal.
 You can access that web interface on port 5000.
 For example, on the host system, point your web browser to http://127.0.0.1:5000/.
 On another system on your local network, it might be accessed by using the name of the server, e.g. http://evserver:5000/, or alternatively I believe it tells you at the time of startup what IP address you can use.

-To get this running after setting up the configuration file, you would run commands such as:
+To get this running after setting up the configuration file, you would run the following command:

 * `python3 app.py` or `python app.py` (whichever works for you but you must use python 3)

-* `python app.py -?` will show a brief help page
-* `python app.py -p` will put the Wallbox into dormant mode (i.e. pause charging and discharging) for ten minutes before anything else is done which is useful for disconnecting your vehicle before going on a journey.
+I deprecated the command-line argument parsing since interactive control and web control are now available.

 ## Roadmap